Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Introduction

 \section{Introduction}

-Systems that integrate machine learning (ML) introduce a new attack surface for adversaries to take advantage of in terms of security and fairness.
-When developing defenses for these models, only a few works take any metric beyond the increase in robustness to attack and the accuracy into account.
-Many defenses are not adequately evaluated, leading to a false sense of security \cite{carlini2019evaluating}.
-This occurrence is due to a difference in evaluating a system versus a model.
-Many adversarial attacks exist in isolation from the entire pipeline, such as preprocessing or post-processing.
-The community is slowly recognizing how such pipelines or system views can affect end-users and the general security of a system.
-Separately there is a community studying how such systems interact in social contexts.
-Very few works, as covered in our related work section, tackle the machine learning system view and the social context in which these systems are developed.
+Systems integrating machine learning (ML) introduce a new attack surface for adversaries to take advantage of with regards to security.
+So far, we observe that when developing defenses for these systems, only a few works take any metric beyond the increase in aggregated adversarial robustness into account.
+However, these defenses are rarely considered when designing systems that interact with humans.
+In a field where many defenses are already not adequately evaluated, leading to a false sense of security \cite{carlini2019evaluating}, such user-centric evaluations should also be at the forefront.
+In this work, we expand on the measurement of machine learning security in a user-centric manner.

-This work aids this understanding of what questions the community should ask when integrating various methods proposed.
-The security of machine learning is being recognized and reaching the maturity of deployment in private and public sectors, and this is not a far-out issue.
-While complex threat model levels of access assumptions exist in the literature, the concepts covered in this work examine models attempting to protect from potential adversarial human inputs.
-This type of attack represents a level of access only at test time, where the ML system creators have to take steps in development to protect against future threats.
-This threat model and ML security intervention development motivate this work in evaluation standards for measuring such defenses' unequal social failure cases.
+We do this by examining the broader set of defenses being introduced in machine learning systems and showcasing how they can be biased and tested for such bias.
+These include defenses that exist outside of the model weights themselves, like preprocessing and postprocessing.
+We integrate concepts of parity studied by the machine learning fairness community to measure the equality of performance and outcomes resulting from such mitigation methods.
+Through this intersectional view, we seek to aid the understanding of the questions the community should ask when integrating various defense defenses.
+Broadly, this question presents itself: who do these proposed defenses work for when the system is under attack and when not?

-In more detail, we analyze scenarios in which a defender attempts to protect against an evasion attack, in which the adversary attempts to obfuscate the actual class label during prediction.
-This case is a realistic threat for in-production models as both user malicious and non-malicious may test the limits of both adversarial robustness and general robustness (e.g., out-of-distribution samples).
+This comes at a time when machine learning security is being recognized and reaching the maturity of deployment in the private and public sectors \cite{grosse2023machine}.
+While there exist many complex threat models and levels of access in the literature, we examine impact-based attacks where a defender would attempt to protect the system from potential adversarial inputs.
+This type of attack represents a level of access only at deployment time rather than the development of the model.
+Commonly, the success criteria of an introduced defense are high performance with and without the presence of an attack.
+In this work, we expand this success criterion to ensure the defenses work for many different user demographics with and without attack and across the spectrum of attack strengths.